-Professor Johansson (he/him) began his career at the Centers for Disease Control and Prevention (CDC) Dengue Branch in Puerto Rico where he developed statistical and mathematical models to improve surveillance, prevention, and control of infectious diseases with a focus on dengue and other mosquito-borne viral diseases.
-His research on dengue ranges from assessing climate impacts on basic virus and mosquito biology to the short-term drivers of local epidemics and the long-term drivers of changing global dynamics.
+Professor Johansson works at the interface of research and operational public health using statistical and mathematical models to improve surveillance, prevention, and control of infectious diseases with a focus on vector-borne diseases such as chikungunya, dengue, yellow fever, and Zika.
+His research ranges from assessing climate impacts on basic virus and mosquito biology to identifying drivers of global transmission dynamics.
+It integrates biology, immunology, ecology, environment, climate, socioeconomics, local and global mobility, and human behavior, all of which contribute to the emergence, changing epidemiology, and growing burden of these diseases.

 Office location